 I admit I’m a sucker for a good bread pudding.
-Served warm with some ice cream, it is a favorite of mine to order in a restaurant.
+Served warm with some vanilla ice cream, it is a favorite of mine to order in a restaurant.
 I have only made it once before myself with not so great results.
 (Learn from me.
 When choosing a pan to bake your bread pudding in, be sure to choose something that allows for even baking.)
 Handstand Kids recently sent me a complimentary Baking Around the World Cookbook kit.
 When I spotted a recipe for South African Pumpkin Bread Pudding, I decided to give it a try as part of our Mini Chef Monday series.
 My three year old was super excited about having his own cookbook and wanted to make something right away.
 I happened to have all the ingredients on hand for this easy pumpkin bread pudding recipe.

 Wesley also received a Stars and Planets Kids Apron Set, complete with his own chef hat, apron and oven mitt.
 He loved having his very own apron and I liked having something his size to protect his clothing properly.

 He thought the kid sized oven mitt was extra cool.
 While I wouldn’t let Wes pull anything out of the oven yet, I do appreciate having something to protect his hands while hot items are around.
 I only wish it came with two mitts!

 This recipe has plenty of great opportunities for small kids to help in the kitchen.
 I broke a few pieces of our rolls so I could demonstrate the size we wanted, then Wesley went to work breaking up the remaining pieces while I gathered ingredients.

 The whisk that came with this set was also very helpful for this recipe.
 I liked that Wes had a shorter whisk that was easier for his small hands to maneuver.